 Want the complete action plan after you run the numbers?

-The Loan Extra Payment Mini Guide covers the Principal-Only Rule and Fix It Fast Checklist, then gives a 30-day mini plan so your extra payment actually moves payoff and interest.
+The Loan Extra Payment Guide covers the Principal-Only Rule and Fix It Fast Checklist, then gives a 30-day action plan so your extra payment actually moves payoff and interest.

 How Much Interest Do Extra Payments Save?
 Three Scenarios